 At his return to the United States he served as Music Director of the Empire State Youth Orchestra in Albany, New York.
 During his 10-year tenure, Mr. Noya led the group on two European tours as well as in concerts at both Carnegie Hall in New York City and in Ozawa Hall at Tanglewood.

 Mr. Noya has served as Music Director of the Longwood Symphony Orchestra in Boston, and Symphony By The Sea in Manchester, MA, and appeared as guest conductor of the Boston Pops, Baltimore, Nashville, San Antonio and Omaha Symphony Orchestras, among others.
-He has maintained a busy guest conducting schedule abroad, performing for the past five seasons with the Orquesta Académica of Teatro Colón in Buenos Aires, Argentina, as well as orchestras in Brazil, Peru, Austria, Bulgaria, Czech Republic, Spain, Italy and Russia.
+He has maintained a busy guest conducting schedule abroad, performing with the Orquesta Académica of Teatro Colón in Buenos Aires, Argentina, as well as orchestras in Brazil, Peru, Austria, Bulgaria, Czech Republic, Spain, Italy and Russia.